bacpop/PopPUNK/docs/tutorial.rst

 which explains how to deal with common problems when the defaults don't quite work.

+The first two steps can be run together in a single command using ``--easy-run``, which in many cases will work without need for further modification.

 In this tutorial we will work with the Salmonella genomes reviewed by `Alikhan et al <https://doi.org/10.1371/journal.pgen.1007261>`_ which can be downloaded from `EnteroBase <https://enterobase.warwick.ac.uk/species/senterica/search_strains?query=workspace:9641>`_.